30% off sitewide! Sale ends soon. -dsktp

 When it comes to the different types of CBD on the market, people are typically referring to two different things: full spectrum hemp extract (high in CBD) and CBD isolate.
-This is significant when it comes to determining your CBD oil dosage because they interact with the human body differently.
+This is significant when it comes to determining your optimal CBD dosage because they interact with the human body differently.

-Full spectrum hemp oil or “whole plant oil” contains high levels of CBD along with all the naturally occurring compounds found within the plant.
+Full spectrum hemp oil or “whole plant oil” contains high levels of CBD content along with all the naturally occurring compounds found within the plant.
 This includes other cannabinoids, terpenes, essential oils and other phytonutrients.
 CBD isolate, on the other hand, is the singular compound standing alone.

 Many people believe that isolates provide a “pure” and therefore better substance.
 However, research indicates that isolate is only shown to be effective in high concentrations.
-In contrast, there are promising early indications that the plant is actually more effective for everyday use (and at lower doses) in a full spectrum oil form where all of the elements work together before the oil is further refined to isolate.
+In contrast, there are promising early indications that the plant is actually more effective for everyday use (and at a lower dose) in a full spectrum oil form where all of the elements work together before the oil is further refined to isolate.
 This is because of a concept known as the Entourage effect.

 Think of it as having a salad instead of taking the chlorophyll pill!

-Well, it’s important to note you’d have to take A LOT - we’re talking about ingesting almost 20,000 mg of CBD oil in a very short amount of time - before it would become toxic, according to a 2011 study published in the journal Current Drug Safety.
+When discussing how to use CBD oil, it’s important to note you’d have to take A LOT - we’re talking about ingesting almost 20,000 mg of CBD oil in a very short amount of time - before it would become toxic, according to a 2011 study published in the journal Current Drug Safety.